gill-gemini/Ansible_Playbook/README.md

 Simple Ansible playbook for setting up a webserver.

+If Clone:
-Add you inventory(hosts) file in the "inventories" folder and change the path in the makefile.
+    Add your inventory(hosts) file in the "inventories" folder and change the path in the makefile.

 To Build:<br />
     make <br />